 If any of the above left you feeling depressed, I’m happy to report that avoiding GMO potatoes in your garden will be pretty easy and in your diet only a little more difficult.

-If you are one of the .01% that might grow potatoes from true seed, know your grower.
+If you are one of the .00001% (or less) that might grow potatoes from true seed, know your grower.
 Don’t swap seeds with Bob’s cousin’s wife.
 Don’t buy potato seeds from China on eBay.
 Most people who are breeding potatoes and producing true seed will know what they are doing and will avoid working anywhere near a GMO potato field.
 Talk to your grower.
 If he got his potatoes from the grocery store and asks you what a GMO is, run away.
 Otherwise, you’re likely to be talking to a very well educated, alert, and careful practitioner of traditional plant breeding who won’t steer you wrong.

 What about store-bought potatoes, processed foods, and restaurant fare?
 First, as far as I’m aware, the Innate potato has not yet been picked up by grocers.
 So, for now, you’re unlikely to see GMO potatoes at the grocery store but that may not last forever.
 There is a foolproof method of avoiding GMO potatoes at the grocery store: buy Organic or Naturally Grown.
 It is really that easy.
 You will also be voting with your dollars for more Organic potato production.
 Better yet, buy from a farmer’s market or farm direct where you have the opportunity to talk to the person who grew your food and can tell you where it came from.